University of Notre Dame Australia: Michael JM Wright Library

-St Teresa's Library in Fremantle was converted from a heritage-listed warehouse constructed in 1900 on land owned by John Bateman for Bateman Hardware.
-It is named after the former St Teresa's College in Minnesota (United States) from where over 170,000 printed works were purchased for the library.
-The NDUS Librarian had informed UNDA of the closure in 1989 and US$1 million was raised to acquire its collection.
+The Michael JM Wright Library in Fremantle was converted from a heritage-listed warehouse constructed in 1900 on land owned by John Bateman for Bateman Hardware.
+Prior to 2025, it was known as St Teresa's Library after the former St Teresa's College in Minnesota (United States) from where over 170,000 printed works were purchased for the library.
+The NDUS Librarian had informed UNDA of the closure in 1989 and US$1 million was raised from various sources to acquire its collection.

 The building was first adapted to become a university library in 1994 when only limited, low-cost adaptive re-use works could be afforded, and was renovated in 2011 when a 1200 m2 second floor was fitted into the site.
 In 2024, it was renovated extensively and now forms part of a redeveloped student hub situated in the Bateman Courtyard, in between Henry and Mouat Street.
+The library was subsequently renamed after businessman-philanthropist Michael JM Wright who had served for a decade on Notre Dame's Board of Governors during its early history.